nverba/angular-chrome-options/README.md

+## angular-chrome-options

 __angular-chrome-options__ is an experimental __AngularJS__ app that generates an options page for Chrome apps and extensions from a single JSON manifest located in the root of the application.

 Checkout `options.json.sample` to see how to generate an options page.

 Options can then be used in your application by injecting the __options-module__ (if your app is also an AngularJS app), or observing changes to `chrome.storage` (for plain JavaScript).

-Whilst this is experimental and not all features are complete, it is stable enough to use, and I have this version working in a production application.
-[Clear Code](https://chrome.google.com/webstore/detail/clear-code/glnikohjhmkofkfcphgbdlmhjdjffcmg)
+_Whilst this is experimental and not all features are complete, it is stable enough to use, and I have this version working in a production application.
+[Clear Code](https://chrome.google.com/webstore/detail/clear-code/glnikohjhmkofkfcphgbdlmhjdjffcmg)_

 The application makes use of the css from [chrome-bootstrap](https://github.com/better-history/chrome-bootstrap).